4 years ago

 I plan on continuing to work full-time, so between a new home, baby, and some exciting things happening over at The Everygirl, this should be a fun year.

-It’s been really fun to go through this with Alaina and Katie, and to get advice from my friends who have had babies over the past few years.
+It’s been really fun to go through this with Katie, and to get advice from my friends who have had babies over the past few years.
 I’ve been really relying on them to tell me what works, what doesn’t, and what I don’t need (we don’t want a ton of gear!).
 I will share some of their favorite baby things and advice at some point.

 I’ve been blogging since 2007 and life has changed so much the past (almost) 11 years!
 From moving to Chicago and figuring out my career to dating, traveling, and marriage, it’s always exciting to share a big announcement but this definitely feels like the most exciting life change to date.
 I’m so excited to be a mom and can’t wait to meet this little one!